fgm/g2/README.md

 Since G2 is designed for large glossaries, this is not considered a bug.

----

-Everything below this line related to the 7.x-1.x branch, and is likely to be incorrect for Drupal 8+.

----

-### Installing

-Installing is Drupal standard: just copy the module, enable it and configure it.

 ### Uninstalling

 WARNING: Should you want to uninstall the module, take care to first remove all _G2 Entry_ nodes before removing the module.
 This includes:

 - your glossary definitions,
-- the unpublished page used for the glossary home page skeleton.
+- the unpublished page used for the glossary home page skeleton, if any
-- the unpublished page used for the disambiguation skeleton
+- the unpublished page used for the disambiguation skeleton, if any

 Unless you do this, you will have inconsistent nodes in your system, because Drupal will be missing the module to load G2 entries.
 If you do not modify any of these nodes, reinstalling the module will restore consistency and enable a clean node deletion and uninstall later on.

-## NOTICE
+---

+Everything below this line related to the 7.x-1.x branch, and is likely to be incorrect for Drupal 8+.

+---

 ### Statistics